NiDragon/LCMT/README.md

 # LCMT
-Multi Tool - (Work In Progress)
+A suite of my personal code and tools for working with the database and files.

+# Compiling
-Two things before this program will run properly.
+Things to do before this program will compile properly.

-1. Restore Nuget Packages (Required To Compile)
+1. Restore Nuget Packages
 2. Fill the LCMT/Images with Image Icon files .png check LCMT/Images/ReadMe.txt for info.
+3. Build

-# TODO
+# Future Goals
 These are overall tasks that need to be finished.

 1. Finish UI Translation.